padawin/site/src/quotes.md

 knew all the while that only tamed waters can mill wheat.
 </blockquote>

-Death and the Dervish, Meša Selimović

 <hr />

 <blockquote>
 Her story was of no interest to me. for I knew the end as soon as I heard the beginning, and I was not moved at all by her compliment since it was insincere.
 </blockquote>

-Death and the Dervish, Meša Selimović

 <hr />